kjsmith218cb/ChuckNorrisJokeBank/README.md

 2. Give it a Name and User Interface of Storyboard (All tick boxes should be empty)
 3. Deployment Info should be set to the latest version
 4. Device's should be set to iPhone & iPad
-5. Orientation should be set to Portrait only (As this seems matches Co-op Banks App)
+5. Orientation should be set to Portrait only (As this seems to match Co-op Banks App)
 ![Project Setup](./Screenshots/project-setup.png)
 6. Find your favorite 'Chuck Norris' image from google search and save it.
 [Assumed knowledge of Google]